Schedule a Virtual Tour

 Helping students find their place

 NUGGETS OF TRUTH: Recording Connection mentor Donny Baker on what it takes to make it in recording

 JoAnn Bush, owner of ES Audio in Los Angeles

 Learn from Recording Connection mentor Steve Catizone or one of our mentors in the greater Boston area.

-Steve Catizone at Infinite Music in Charlestown has worked with some of the biggest names in the industry across several genres.
+Steve Catizone at Infinite Recording has worked with some of the biggest names in the industry across several genres.
 U2 and Justin Bieber, Billy Crystal and Bob Saget, and Disney and M-Audio.
 And while he knows his way around a studio, knowing your way around a client is just as important.

 Every recording professional had their first gig at some point.
 The adrenaline gets pumping, you could be working with a star, and you might start overcompensating.